Last updated: 09 August 2023 & medically reviewed by Hailey Shafir

 Table of contents:

-Prescription stimulants are often used to treat people suffering from attention deficit hyperactivity disorder (ADHD), narcolepsy, and as dietary aids.
+Prescription stimulants are often used to treat people suffering from mental health conditions such as attention deficit hyperactivity disorder (ADHD) as well as for narcolepsy and as dietary aids.
 They increase alertness, energy, and attention span as well as suppressing hunger.
 The most common forms of prescription stimulants are amphetamines and methylphenidates.

-The effects of abusing amphetamines and methylphenidates are very similar despite them having a different molecular structure and are prescribed based on the duration and intensity of treatment needed.
+The effects of abusing amphetamines and methylphenidates are very similar despite them having different molecular structures and are prescribed based on the duration and intensity of treatment needed.

 The most common forms of prescription stimulants include:

 The most widely prescribed amphetamine in the United States, Adderall is used as a treatment for people suffering from ADHD

 Another common treatment for ADHD, Dexedrine is a central nervous system (CNS) stimulant form of prescription amphetamine.

 Another stimulant drug used to treat ADHD, Concerta works in much the same way as Ritalin but with a slower release.